 Prior to joining CTCA at Southeastern Regional Medical Center, Dr. Metts spent four years running a successful internal medicine private practice with Saint Agnes Medical Group in Baltimore, Maryland.
 At the same time, he served as a hospitalist at CTCA at Eastern Regional Medical Center in Philadelphia.

 “I was very happy in my practice developing long-term relationships with my patients and guiding them through both acute and chronic illnesses,” says Dr. Metts.
-“However, I felt such a strong connection to the mission of CTCA that I took a position as one of the founding members of the CTCA Atlanta medical staff.”
+“However, I felt such a strong connection to the patient centric mission of CTCA that I took a position as one of the founding members of the CTCA Atlanta medical staff.”

 In addition to his medical practice, Dr. Metts also enjoys sharing his knowledge with others.
 He spent time as an assistant professor of medicine at Drexel University College of Medicine, as well as at Florida State University College of Medicine.
 He also volunteered on various committees, such as the Resident Education Committee and Pharmacy and Therapeutics Committee at Drexel University College of Medicine, and served as a member of the Captain of the Ship Committee at Sacred Heart Health Systems.

 In his free time, Dr. Metts enjoys being a husband and father.
 “Spending time at home or watching my children play soccer is one of the most rewarding things I can imagine,” says Dr. Metts.
 “I believe this forms my foundation for patient care, as my goal is to see all my patients have these same types of opportunities with their families and loved ones.”